-DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules and you voluntarily quit a job without a good reason.
-106 C.M.R. §362.310(B)
+DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules (see question 56) and you voluntarily quit a job without a good reason.
+106 C.M.R §362.310(B)

 The voluntary quit rule may apply to you if:

-- you are subject to the SNAP work registration rules (see Are there work rules for SNAP?)
+- you are subject to the work registration rules (see question 56),

 - you quit a job where you were working 30 or more hours a week,

-- you did not have a good reason for quitting or reducing your work hours, and
+- you did not have a good reason for quitting or reducing work hours, and

 - you are applying for SNAP within 60 days of quitting, or you are a current SNAP recipient.

 The voluntary quit penalties do not apply if you are exempt from the work registration rules or if you had a good reason to quit your job.